beancount/docs/docs/beancount_language_syntax.md

 #### Lots Are Aggregated<a id="lots-are-aggregated"></a>

-The balance assertion applies to the sum of units of a particular commodities, irrespective of their cost.
+The balance assertion applies to the sum of units of a particular commody, irrespective of their cost.
 For example, if you hold three lots of the same commodity in an account, for example, 5 HOOL {500 USD} and 6 HOOL {510 USD}, the following balance check should succeed:

     2014-08-09 balance Assets:Investing:HOOL     11 HOOL